How do I cash in my small pension?

 For pensions not yet in payment

-You can get a valuation for pensions which are based on your earnings and how long you were a member of the employer’s pension scheme (‘defined benefit’ pensions) from the scheme’s administrators.
+You can get a valuation for defined benefit pensions from the scheme’s administrators.
 You should say that you need it for trivial commutation.

 For pensions already in payment